corrieb/pacific/docs/tkg-service/cluster-lifecycle/creation-basics.md

 <img src="images/tkg-service-lifecycle-detail.png" />

-### GCM Layer
+### TKG Layer

-As you can see at the bottom of this diagram, the TanzuKubernetesCluster is reconciled by the GCM controller.
+As you can see at the bottom of this diagram, the TanzuKubernetesCluster is reconciled by the TKG controller.

 _Note that each controller typically has 3 instances running with leader election enabled, so when we say "the controller" for any of these, we mean whichever one of 3 controllers that is currently acting as leader._

 #### CAPI / CAPW object generation

-GCM has to generate all of the input for the ClusterAPI layer.
+TKG has to generate all of the input for the ClusterAPI layer.
 This is currently logically grouped as 3 YAML files.

 - **Cluster.yaml** contains the definition of the Cluster itself.
 Note that it's split into two objects - the CAPI Cluster and the WCPCluster that augments it.
 - **Controlplane.yaml** contains the definition of the cluster control plane components.
 This consists of the following: